 The traditional gala event of the Eden Arts calendar is held in March each year and brings together a large number of recognised Auckland artists who draw and paint from the Essex Road Reserve.
 The completed works are auctioned the same day to provide funds for community arts initiatives.

 Around 40 visual artists work in the park during the day.
 Talk to the artists or watch an artwork progress from start to finish.
 Children’s workshops are offered.
 The work of well known artists can be won in the raffle.
 It’s a great day with live music, entertainment and various activities to enjoy.

 At the end there is a chance to purchase the works created, not to mention all the excitement of

 a live auction!

-The excellent weather on the day helped to bring along big crowds as around forty artists set up shop in the Essex Reserve to paint their personal rendition of the mountain which gives the village its name.
-There was live music from popular jazz ensemble Nairobi Trio, children's art activities including balloon sculptures, the opportunity to win a Stanley Palmer print in our annual raffle, two very special collectors' item collaborative sketch books to bid for at auction, and the chance to purchase Eden Arts' very own commemorative 30 Year book written at the end of our anniversary year in 2017.
+The weather on the day behaved itself perfectly as around forty artists set up shop in the Essex Reserve to paint their personal rendition of the mountain which gives the village its name.
+There was live music from popular jazz ensemble Nairobi Trio, children's art activities, the opportunity to win an artwork in our annual raffle, two very special collectors' item collaborative sketch books to bid for at auction, and the chance to purchase Eden Arts' very own commemorative 30 Year book written at the end of our anniversary year in 2017.

-Artists in Eden Day is the flagship event of the Eden Arts Trust - it helps to fund our annual award programmes and we thank those who join us for helping us to continue our support of the arts and artists in our community!
+Artists in Eden Day is the flagship event of the Eden Arts Trust - it helps to fund our annual award programmes and we thank those who joined us for helping us to continue our support of the arts and artists in our community!